-Under OH&SR Regulation 4.30, employers must inform all workers of the nature and extent of any risk of violence.
+Under Occupational Health & Safety Regulation (OH&SR) 4.30, the employer must inform all workers of the nature and extent of the risk of violence.

-This includes providing information about individuals with a known history of violent behaviour whom workers may encounter.
+This duty includes providing information about individuals with a known history of violent behaviour whom workers may encounter during their work.

 Information must be provided before a worker is exposed to the risk.